-Only a small percentage of California water bodies are regularly monitored and assessed for water quality or for the appropriate contaminants of concern.
-Once data is collected, it is too often not assessed or evaluated.
+Only a small percentage of California water bodies are regularly monitored and assessed for water quality.
+Once data are collected, they are too often not assessed or evaluated.
 To address this need, the state legislature created the Surface Water Ambient Monitoring Program (SWAMP) in order to integrate existing water quality monitoring activities of the State Water Resources Control Board, and Regional Water Quality Control Boards with other monitoring programs.
 One of SWAMP's key objectives is to create a coordinated statewide monitoring effort to assess the conditions of surface waters throughout the state of California and capture monitoring information collected under the State's TMDL, Nonpoint Source, Agricultural Waiver, and Stormwater Programs.